marcinjahn/technology-notebook/src/src/content/articles/programming/dotnet/asp-net-core/razor-pages-routing.md

 `EndpointMiddleware` looks at that "note" and executes the selected endpoint handler.

-::: tip Separation of routing and execution
+:::tip[Separation of routing and execution]
 The process of selecting an endpoint and executing it are separated into different middleware components.
 Thanks to it, we can add some other middleware between those.
 That middleware has access to the information which endpoint